gvwilson/buildtogether.tech/src/important/index.md

 As Robinson writes:

 <div class="callout" markdown="1">
-[%i "productivity" %]Productivity[%/i%] varies over the course of the workday, with the greatest productivity occurring in the first four to six hours.
+Productivity[%i "productivity" %] varies over the course of the workday, with the greatest productivity occurring in the first four to six hours.
 After enough hours,
 productivity approaches zero;